Making Be Part of Research accessible

 - read most of the website on devices without a screen, like a braille computer

-We know that some parts of the website are not fully accessible.
-We plan to resolve these by the end of 2020:
+We know some parts of the Be Part of Research website are not fully accessible:

-We know that the Hotjar tool we use to collect feedback is not fully accessible for the following reasons:
+The third party feedback tool we use to collect feedback and conduct surveys is not fully accessible.